|

 from a harlot, so sanctification distinguishes God's people from

 others.
 "You have received an anointing from the Holy One."
 I John 2:20.
+(6.)
+It is as great a shame to have the name of a

-Christian—yet lack sanctity —as to have the name of a steward
+Christian—yet lack sanctity—as to have the name of a steward

 and lack fidelity; or the name of a virgin, and lack chastity.
 It